StyraInc/enterprise-opa/README.md

 ### 🔑 Obtaining a License

-Running Styra Load requires a valid license key.
+Running Styra Enterprise OPA requires a valid license key.
 To evaluate Styra Load, a free 14 day trial license may be obtained from [here](https://www.styra.com/free-trial-14/?utm_medium=community_u&utm_source=github).

 The license key can either be provided the `load` command via an environment variable: